Breanna-3/IoT/README.md

 - A web dashboard displays live data (temperature, humidity, BPM).
 - The dashboard allows you to toggle the LED and buzzer.

-## How to use
-1. Wire the components as shown in the circuit diagram.
-2. Upload the code to the ESP32 using Arduino IDE.
-3. Open the web dashboard in your browser.
-4. View live data and control the actuators.

 - Humidity: `home/esp32/hum`
 - BPM: `home/esp32/bpm`